-I have kept up a busy schedule of teaching at Clark, speaking at academic and education conferences and congregations, engagement with various artists on related themes (including a stint as an advisor for the animated film The Prince of Egypt), involvement in adult Jewish education, and finishing The Early Prophets, which includes the books of Joshua, Judges, Samuel and Kings, and which will be published in February 2014.
+I have kept up a busy schedule of teaching at Clark, speaking at academic and education conferences and congregations, engagement with various artists on related themes (including a stint as an advisor for the animated film The Prince of Egypt), involvement in adult Jewish education, and finishing The Early Prophets, which includes the books of Joshua, Judges, Samuel and Kings, and which will be published on November 4, 2014.

 [illustration by Ephraim Moses Lilien for a 1908 German edition of the Five Books of Moses]